mcmonkey4eva/UnturnedFrenetic/readme.md

 - Copy Injector/Release/Assembly-CSharp.Patched.dll to Unturned's Managed/Assembly-CSharp.dll
 - Copy UnturnedFrenetic/Release/Frenetic.dll and UnturnedFrenetic.dll to Unturned's Managed folder as well.
 - Launch the Unturned server!
-- Be warned, your local client may no longer be able to play games until you revert Assembly-CSharp.dll to its original form.
+- Be warned, your local client may no longer be able to play on other servers until you revert Assembly-CSharp.dll to its original form.
 Make sure you are running off a server box!

 # Warning